LincolnSteinLab/gdc-viewer/README.md

 ## A note on filters
 All tracks support filters as they are defined in the [GDC API Documentation](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#filters-specifying-the-query).

 Note that filters should have the filter type prepended to the front.
 Ex.
-Case filters use `cases.`, SSM filters use `ssms.`, and Gene filters use `genes.`.
+Case filters use `cases.`, Mutation filters use `ssms.`, and Gene filters use `genes.`.
 GraphQL is used to retrieve results, so if the filters work there, they work with these Store classes.

 The following shows a filter for cases by ethnicity:
 ```